SignRoundV2: Toward Closing the Performance Gap in Extremely Low-Bit Post-Training Quantization for LLMs: Limitations

 \section{Limitations}

 Despite its strong performance, SignRoundV2 has several limitations.
-First, without mixed precision, it still exhibits a noticeable gap from the full-precision model at extremely low bit widths, particularly for smaller models.
-Second, the bit configuration is fixed before tuning, without considering how much quantization error could be mitigated during the tuning process.
-Third, the method requires gradient computation, which limits its applicability in frameworks such as ONNX that do not support gradient-based optimization.
+First, in uniform 2-bit settings, it still exhibits a noticeable accuracy gap compared with full-precision baselines, indicating that extremely low-bit PTQ remains challenging without mixed precision or additional training.
+Second, the bit-width configuration is determined before block-wise tuning and remains static during optimization; jointly updating bit allocation and rounding parameters may further improve accuracy but would increase search complexity.
+Third, DeltaLoss relies on gradient computation, which limits its immediate applicability in inference-only frameworks such as ONNX Runtime.